AmanaAkterKona/scholar-stream-server/README.md

 🚀 ScholarStream API (Server-Side)
-ScholarStream holo ekti scholarship management system-er backend server.
-Eti Node.js, Express.js, ar MongoDB diye toiri kora hoyeche.
-Ekhane secure authentication-er jonno Firebase Admin SDK ar payment-er jonno Stripe integration kora hoyeche.
+ScholarStream is the backend server for a comprehensive scholarship management system.
+It is built using Node.js, Express.js, and MongoDB, featuring secure authentication via Firebase Admin SDK and payment processing through Stripe.

 🛠 Key Technologies
 Runtime: Node.js